 To help you stay informed during COVID-19, IPAA SA, the South Australian Leadership Academy (Office of the Commissioner for Public Sector Employment) and PwC are pleased to offer the Virtual on the Couch Series.

-Our guest for this informal interview is Chief Executive, Department for Health and Wellbeing, Dr Chris McGowan who will share his insights into the SA public sector with a focus on the current situation with COVID-19 and the health system.
-Dr McGowan will also discuss his thoughts on leadership frameworks, models and mantras that he finds particularly helpful during these times.
+Our guest for this informal interview was Chief Executive, Department for Health and Wellbeing, Dr Chris McGowan who shares his insights into the SA public sector with a focus on the current situation with COVID-19 and the health system.
+Dr McGowan also discusses his thoughts on leadership frameworks, models and mantras that he finds particularly helpful during these times.

 Learn about our speakers